-Yet, sport can also exacerbate divides and exclude individuals, whether due to class, disability, ethnicity or gender.
+Yet, sport can also exacerbate divides and exclude people according to characteristics such as class, disability, ethnicity or gender.

 Incidents of racist abuse online are growing at an alarming rate, as we witnessed when ethnic-minority members of the England football team were targeted after the Euro’s final.
 During the Euros, we also saw the English team being booed for ‘taking the knee’ – with some people arguing that taking the knee is an overtly political statement that inflames tensions.
 Recently, in swimming, the Soul Cap (a cap to fit over and protect dreadlocks, afro hair, weaves and braids) was banned by the international governing body, causing widespread outrage.

 We ask, do international competitions inflame nationalism in ways that divide people rather than bring people together, and what can be done to address this?